-Letter marks are typographical and creates a symbol with initials.
-Examples would be HP, GE, Chanel with the interlocking C’s.
+Letter marks are typographical and create a symbol with initials.
+Examples would be HP, GE, and Chanel with the interlocking C’s.

 Picture or Abstract

 Simple and memorable are the most common traits of an abstract logo.
 Some are very literal like Apple.
-While other are more abstract like Nike.
-But people remember them and they can be scaled down or used large with company name.
+While others are more abstract like Nike.
+But people remember them and they can be scaled down or used in a large size with the company name.